paser-group/continuous-secsoft/workshop-dir/workshop1.md

        if( int_var > temp_var - 50   ):
           print(res[5])
 ```
-- First spend 2-3 minutes to see if you understand the prpble, then give me an estimated time to complete.
+- First spend 2-3 minutes to see if you understand the problem, then give me an estimated time to complete.
 - Use Markdown files to report all path constraints and the concrete values are using for each round.
 Save the markdown file in your repository
 - For using SAT solvers you need to write code: save the code in your repository
 - If you are using Python and using Z3 as a SAT solver, see this to get familiar with: https://ericpony.github.io/z3py-tutorial/guide-examples.htm